-Problems from LASIK?
-File a MedWatch report with the FDA.
-You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
-Read a sample of LASIK MedWatch reports currently on file with the FDA.
+Problems from Lasik?
+File a MedWatch report with the FDA online.
+Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, download the paper form and either fax it to 1-800-FDA-0178 or mail it to the address shown at the bottom of page 3, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
+Read a sample of LASIK injury reports currently on file with the FDA.

-Past President of the American Glaucoma Society warns of risk of vision loss from undiagnosed glaucoma after LASIK - EyeNet Magazine
+Past President of American Glaucoma Society warns of risk of vision loss from undiagnosed glaucoma after LASIK

 From the article: But as a glaucoma specialist and past president of the American Glaucoma Society, Dr. Lewis is keenly aware of the difficulty [LASIK] presents for accurately diagnosing glaucoma.
 "Our ability to diagnose and observe patients with glaucoma after refractive surgery is in doubt," Dr. Lewis observed in an editorial several years ago.
 He is still sounding the alarm.